Sree-lekshmi99/Expert_loop/README.md

 These automated approvals are **not independent human validation**.
 This command uses `state/demo`, separate from the normal workspace.
 Start the normal app without `--data-dir state/demo` for genuine manual reviews.

 A generated sample is included at [docs/sample-run/report.md](docs/sample-run/report.md).
-Its percentages are intentionally simulated and must not be used as model-performance or resume claims.
+Its percentages are intentionally simulated

 ## Run a live model experiment